Colorado Connector: New Mexico and Texas

 In 2003, New Mexico Governor Bill Richardson announced plans for the Rail Runner Express, a commuter train between Belen, Albuquerque, and Santa Fe.
 To ensure passenger trains would have priority over freight, the state signed a $76 million agreement with BNSF in December 2005 to buy the line between Belen and Lamy.
 As part of the deal, BNSF insisted that the state also buy the line from Lamy to Trinidad, Colorado, that hosts the Southwest Chief and has been included in some plans for Front Range Passenger Rail expansion.
 Governor Susana Martinez cancelled the purchase of this part of the line in March 2016.

 The American Recovery and Reinvestment Act of 2009 appropriated new funding for high-speed rail projects, renewing interest a possible "Rocky Mountain High Speed Rail Corridor".
 Colorado, New Mexico, and Texas sought designation for the Denver–Albuquerque–El Paso section of the I-25 corridor.
 In July 2009, in hopes of conducting a feasibility study, the states applied for $5 million in funds made available by the Passenger Rail Investment and Improvement Act of 2008.
 No study materialized.

 In February 2024, a long-distance route between El Paso and Billings via Denver was proposed by the Federal Railroad Administration as part of the Long-Distance Service Study.

+Branding

+On April 6, 2026, the Colorado state government announced that the proposed service would be named the Colorado Connector (CoCo).
+A public poll with 26,000 votes had chosen the name from among four finalists; the other entries were Front Range Express Destinations (FRED), Colorado Ranger, and RangeLink.